-Here $\gamma$ is the Euler-Mascheroni constant ($0.5772\ldots$).
-We see, therefore, that Bessel functions are both oscillatory and decaying\footnote{ As $z$ is decreasing in $s$ in our setting, and we are interested in behaviour as $z$ decreases, the decay of Bessel functions exhibits itself as inverse polynomial growth of the amplitude of the scalar field $\phi$. } at a slow inverse polynomial rate as $z \to \infty$, but $J_0(z)$ and $Y_0(z)$ exhibit very different behaviour in the $z \to 0$ regime.
-Therefore, it will be important to track the coefficients of each of these.
-In fact, we will show the schematic estimate \eqref{schm} takes the following more precise form involving the renormalized variable $z=\frac{r^2}{\ep^2}$: for some frequency $\xi_0 \approx \frac{|K_-|(M,e,\Lambda)}{|B|^2 \cdot \omega_{RN}(M,e,\Lambda)}>0$ :
+where $\gamma \approx 0.577$ is the Euler-Mascheroni constant.
+We see, therefore, that the Bessel functions $J_0(z)$ and $Y_0(z)$ both oscillate and decay\footnote{ As $z$ is decreasing in $s$ in our setting, and we are interested in behavior as $z$ decreases, the decay of Bessel functions exhibits itself as inverse polynomial growth of the amplitude of the scalar field $\phi$. } at a slow inverse polynomial rate as $z \to \infty$, but exhibit very different behavior in the $z \to 0$ regime.
+We later show the schematic estimate \eqref{schm} takes the following more precise form involving the renormalized variable $z=\frac{r^2}{\ep^2}$ and the frequency $\xi_0$ defined in Corollary~\ref{cor:lateblueshift}: